4-H Discovery Days

 - Pick-up Fair Exhibits from fair once fair has ended

-2022 4-H Discovery Days will be open to the public at Wheeler Farm in the Activity Barn
+2023 4-H Discovery Days will be open to the public at Wheeler Farm in the Education Center

 4-H Salt Lake County Pet Show:

 The Pet Show will take place at 4-H Discovery Days.
-Participants can enter by emailing Sage Allen their entry form by August 16th at midnight.
+Participants can enter by emailing Sage Allen their entry form by August 17th at midnight.
 She will then contact you about your presentation time.
+Presentations begin August 19th at 10:00 am.

 All participants are required to do a Display and Demonstration on a technique or skill unique to their pet involving Pet Care.
 Live animals are not required and a plush/toy pet may be substituted when appropriate.
 Entry forms, judging rubric, and rules can be found below.